Wake + Bake Dosage Calculator

 Welcome to the most used, trusted, and free edibles dosage calculator on the internet.
-It’s what I use every single time I make an edibles recipe and we’ve heard from hundreds of people how this one little tool changed their ability to make more consistent and easy-to-dose cannabis products for home use.
+This is the calculator that I personally use every single time I make an edibles recipe.
+We’ve heard from hundreds of people how this one little tool changed their ability to make more consistent and easy-to-dose Cannabis products for home use.

 Note: This edibles dosage calculator isn’t perfect and you won’t get 100% accuracy (even store bought edibles aren’t exact).

-There is always oil loss, infusion rates, and disparities to contend with, but here’s the deal… I’ve been making edibles for over a decade and using the dosage calculator to get in the ballpark for edibles dosage has been incredibly helpful and has allowed me to make edibles recipes at home, controlling my ingredients, and saving thousands of dollars at the dispensary.
+There is always oil loss, infusion rates, and disparities to contend with, but here’s the deal… I’ve been making edibles for over a decade.
+Using this dosage calculator to get in the ballpark for edibles dosage has been incredibly helpful and has allowed me to make edibles recipes at home, control my ingredients, and save thousands of dollars at the dispensary.

 No matter what you do, don’t let dosage math or using an edibles dosage calculator cause stress in your life.
-Even the most precisely dosed edibles still need to be taken using the start low, go slow methodology, so even if you got it perfect (or totally missed the mark), you’d need to take the time to feel it out anyway.
+Even the most precisely dosed edibles still need to be taken using the start low, go slow methodology.
+So even if you get it perfect (or totally miss the mark), you need to take the time to feel it out.

 For a quick walkthrough and dosage math tutorial, sign up here to have it delivered to your inbox.